Jill Sawyer

 Jill Sawyer also known as Hotdog Sawyer is an American former competitive figure skater from Tacoma, Washington.
 She is the 1978 World Junior champion and the 1978 Prague Skate champion.

 Sawyer trained in Tacoma, Washington, coached by Kathy Casey.
-As a 14-year-old, Sawyer drew attention for her ability to land the triple lutz, then a rare jump in ladies' singles.
+As a 14-year-old, she drew attention for her ability to land the triple lutz, then a rare jump in ladies' singles.

 In 1978, Sawyer won gold at the World Junior Championships and Prague Skate.
 She ceased competing soon after.